sachkeeratb/CSach-Interpreted/README.md

 - **Variable Declaration and Printing**: You can create variables and print their values.
 - **Function Declaration and Calling**: You can create your own functions with custom arguments and call them in their scope.
-- **Variable types**: Long integers, strings, and characters with explicit type annotations.
+- **Variable types**: Long integers, strings, characters, and booleans with explicit type annotations.
 - **Math**: You can use integers.
 Basic math features are implemented.
 Other than parentheses, the order of operations is respected.

 ## Getting Started